How to Pass the NCLEX-RN Exam On Your First Try

 You’ll want to schedule at least two NCLEX practice tests before sitting for the real exam.

-You can register for the practice exams directly through the NCSBN website.
+You can register for the practice exams directly through this link to the NCLEX Practice Exam landing page.

 Tip #4: Have a Test Day Game Plan to Help Manage Stress